 Issues arise also when one decides just who belongs to one’s country.
 It seems logical enough, but the construct we often make of belonging ends up to be only those like us.
 This isn’t factual, or even analytical, but it’s how minds often work or can be lead.
 Corrupted nationalism can lead to isolationism, xenophobia, bigotry, and violence toward others.
 Ultimately it becomes majoritarian hate.

-In looking at how nationalism impacts group hate, to quote Chad Haines, Ph.D. (cultural anthropologist and professor of religious studies and global studies), majoritarian hate is impacted by “the ways in which we imagine our national selves and the whole myth of American exceptionalism that constructs a place of privilege over others.
+In looking at how nationalism impacts group hate, to quote Chad Haines, Ph.D. (cultural anthropologist and professor of religious studies and global studies, and my son), majoritarian hate is impacted by “the ways in which we imagine our national selves and the whole myth of American exceptionalism that constructs a place of privilege over others.
 In short, it is not just psychology, but rather something deeply embedded in who we are as a nation and our ideologies of political and economic domination of the globe.”